 Next, let’s look into the upgrade procedures per vehicle.
 I cannot cover every make and model, however, I’ve listed the most popular (online demand) requests below.

 Good news for the Chevy boys, since this can and has been done before.
-It is a lot of info on the conversion available online and a few forum members have appeared to successfully pull this off.
-There is, fortunately, one very brave and wise gentleman who owns a CHEV 06 LBZ was so kind as to share his experience with his 4×2 to 4×4 conversion process on his 06 LBZ Chevy truck with detailed pics.
-He specifically mentions from the outset that it’s not a comprehensive guide, but rather a good place to start and highlights some important challenges to look out for.
-Most of the parts can be sourced off Craigslist or eBay from somebody parting a truck.
+I found a lot of info on the conversion available online and a few Chevy forum members have appeared to successfully pull this off.
+Many of the donor parts can be sourced off Craigslist or eBay from somebody parting a truck.
 Unfortunately, no part numbers are listed.
+You can check out this 2WD to 4WD conversion kit for GM/Chevy Squarebody to give you an idea.

 The good news is that parts from Chevy Trucks between 01-07c all use the same parts.
 Bonus!
 Your parts availability should be easier.
-All the front suspension, transmission cross-member, and torsion bar cross-member parts are the same.
-You will need some diff mounts.
-You can have a look at that 2wd to 4wd Chevy conversion here.
-Some very good pics to help you visualize the conversion as you go along.
-Worth a look!
+All the front suspension, transmission cross-member, and torsion bar cross-member parts are similar.
+You will need some Differential mounts to accommodate the new drivetrain components.

-As for converting a 2500HD Chevy to a 4×4, you need to keep a few things in mind.
-Most owners and forum members agree it’s not financially viable to do the conversion however it is possible.
-The easiest thing to do would be to put a solid front axle under the 2wd truck after the IFS is all cut out.
+As for converting a 2500HD Chevy to a 4×4, a few things stood out for me.
+The easiest thing to do would be to put a solid front axle under the 2WD truck after the IFS is all stripped out.
 Then either get a different tail housing/shaft for the ally and source a transfer case OR run a divorced transfer case.
+Phew!
+Sounds like loads of work!!!

 “sell the truck and buy a used 4×4.
 It’s a ton of work and money and even more downtime.
 But if you really must, go to the junkyard and source a SAS for the conversion”